mrstefangrimm/TemplateStateMachine/README.md

 ## Why should you use tsm?

 With tsm, you write state classes with state and behavior.
 Sounds weird?
-The opposite of tsm is the [Stateless C# library](https://github.com/dotnet-state-machine/stateless) or [SML](https://github.com/boost-ext/sml).
+Examples of the opposite of tsm is the [Stateless C# library](https://github.com/dotnet-state-machine/stateless) or [SML](https://github.com/boost-ext/sml).
 I am not saying state classes are not possible with these libraries, but state classes are not an inherent part of these libraries.

-You can define the life cycle model.
+With tsm you can define the life cycle model.
 According to UML, the state object is deleted on exit and created on entry.
 This can cause memory fragmentation and state objects are usually implemented as Singletons<sup>4</sup>.
 With tsm you can choose and even write your own memory model.

 ---